S00085/cxp/4.ADR/ADR07_Consent_Change_Handling_Approach.md

 ## Decision Outcome

 Chosen option: "[Asynchronous Event driven approach]", because the approach allows loose coupling with the CMP & the exiting operational systems.
-This approach also has comparatively high availability & scalabilty characteristics.
+This approach also has comparatively high availability & scalability characteristics.

 ### Implications / Consequences (both +ve & -ve) <!-- optional -->
 Below are the key implications of this decision